 Education, Miscallenous Experience

-I have a degree of an executive Master of Business Administration (eMBA).
+I have a degree in an executive Master of Business Administration (eMBA).
 Specializing in Service Excellence.
-My school, Haaga-Helia University of Applied Sciences, was working in collaboration with University of San Francisco.
+My school, Haaga-Helia University of Applied Sciences, was working in collaboration with the University of San Francisco.
 In SF I completed the Continuing Executive Education Program and the required examination.

-I have also studied server environments, IT security, networks and communication.
+I have also studied server environments, IT security, networks, and communication.
 ERP-wise I have been studying SAP Supply Chain Module.
-Along the way there has also been many different kinds of sales training.
+Along the way, there have also been many different kinds of sales training.
 I also have ITIL Foundation Certificate in IT Service Management.

-At the age of 22 I established a small transportation company.
-I had two trucks and one van, working with long term contracts mainly for food industry.
-Couple of years later I established another company to provide maintenance services for international oil company in capital area.
+At the age of 22, I established a small transportation company.
+I had two trucks and one van, working with long term contracts mainly for the food industry.
+A couple of years later I established another company to provide maintenance services for an international oil company in the capital area.

 While I was working for Hartwall I represented the company in a working group of Finnish Food and Drink Industries' Federation (ETL), GS1 Finland's RFID group and European Vending Association.

-For a short period I was a Business Director of a trucking company.
-I found out that there is two types of such companies in Finland: The ones that are directed by business men & skills and the ones directed by a truck driver.
+For a short period, I was the Business Director of a trucking company.
+I found out that there are two types of such companies in Finland: The ones that are directed by businessmen & skills and the ones directed by a truck driver.
 This one was latter.
 The relationship was disappointing.

-As a non-profit responsibilities, I have been a member of an executive team of a local high School, an ice hockey coach, a team manager in motor sports and a member and president of Lion's Club.
+As a non-profit responsibility, I have been a member of an executive team of a local high school, an ice hockey coach, a team manager in motor sports and a member and president of Lion's Club.